Priyanshuchakraborty14/Expense-tracker/README.md

 ---

 ## Features
-- ➕ Add, delete, and clear all expenses
+-  Add, delete, and clear all expenses
-- 📅 Auto date added for each expense
+-  Auto date added for each expense
-- 💾 Persistent storage using LocalStorage
+-  Persistent storage using LocalStorage
+-  Search by expense name
+-  Filter by category
+-  Sort by amount and date
+-  Export expenses to CSV

 ## Tech Stack
 - **Frontend**: HTML, CSS, JavaScript
 - **Data Storage**: LocalStorage
+**Export/Analysis**: CSV (can be opened in Excel or Python Pandas)

 ---

-## 📂 Project Structure
+##  Project Structure
 expense-tracker/
 │── index.html # Main HTML
 │── style.css # Styling